-ESA Pet Rent Rules: What Tenants Must Know
+Do You Have to Pay Pet Rent for an ESA: What Tenants Must Know

 pet-rent-for-esa

-Tenants cannot be charged pet rent for an ESA.
-Yet many renters still pay $25 to $100 per month simply because they’re unaware of their rights or hesitant to challenge a landlord’s policy.
-Over time, those charges can add up to hundreds or even thousands of dollars.
+However, many tenants are still charged $25 to $100 per month simply because they are unaware of their rights or hesitant to push back.
+Over time, those unlawful fees can add up to hundreds or even thousands of dollars.

 What Is Pet Rent and How Does It Work?

-• Pet Rent: Monthly recurring charge that continues throughout your tenancy.
-This money is typically not refundable and is considered income for the landlord.
+• Pet rent: a monthly recurring charge that continues throughout your tenancy.

-All three types of charges are standard practice for regular pets, but illegal for emotional support animals.
+All three are legal for regular pets.
+None of them are legal for emotional support animals.

 Why ESAs Are Exempt from Pet Rent